jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d71bfdf848f6914ab89897f
+id: 5d71c20f848f6914ab898980
-title: Part 82
+title: Part 83
 challengeType: 0
-dashedName: part-82
+dashedName: part-83
 ---

 # --description--

-After the line that creates the `currentWeapon` variable, set `text.innerText` to equal `"You sold a " + currentWeapon + "."`
+Now use the `+=` operator to add to `text.innerText`.
+Add the string " In your inventory you have: " (with spaces at the beginning and end).
+Then add the `inventory` variable to the end of the string.

 # --hints--